openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   deviceId - Device Id
-    *   Since User presence lacks a Verisure ID, it is constructed from the user's email address, where the '@' sign is removed, and the site numbering where first site is 1.
-The following naming convention is used for User presence on first site for a user with email address test@gmail.com: 'userpresencetestgmailcom1'
+    *   Since User presence lacks a Verisure ID, it is constructed from the user's email address, where the '@' sign is removed, and the site id.
+The following naming convention is used for User presence on site id 123456789 for a user with email address test@gmail.com: 'userpresencetestgmailcom123456789'

 #### Channels